edgarlopez717/movie-microservice/README.md

     java -jar movie-microservice-0.0.1.jar
     or

-    To specify a custom application.properties file (to be able to specify a different database location) use: java -jar movie-microservice-0.0.1.jar --spring.config.location=<path_to_application_properties>
+    To specify a custom application.properties file (to be able to specify a different database location) use:

+    java -jar movie-microservice-0.0.1.jar --spring.config.location=<path_to_application_properties>

     A sample application.properties file can be found under /target/classes/ after building with maven.

 # REST API Description

-The REST API to the example app is described below.
+The REST API is described below.

 ## Get list of movies